What our cycling group is about ...

 Electric-assist bikes (eBikes) provide new opportunities to enjoy the benefits of riding.
 The growing availability and improved technology of E-assist Bikes is reflected in the demand as eBike sales are up more than 450% since 2013.
 People with e-Bikes are expected to integrate with regular bikes.
 If you're on a ride with an e-Bike be aware of those on regular bikes are working hard peddling with no support and adjust your speed accordingly.
 We welcome e-Bikes & riders but please note that we require additional insurance in order to join our VOA riders, due to the limitations of our VOA/FMCBC insurance policy which doesn't cover e-Bikes, as of yet.

-If you wish to join our rides with an e-Bike please contact our Cycle Coordinator (listed in the bulletin) for further information before you plan to join us on a ride.
+If you wish to join our rides with an e-Bike please read the E-Bike Guidelines or contact our Cycle Coordinator (listed in the bulletin) for further information before you plan to join us on a ride.